-Running & Jogging:
+Running & Jogging

-Stair Climbing Machines:
+Stair Climbing Machines

-Yoga has a long standing reputation for relieving stress and pressure on your body.
+Yoga has a long-standing reputation for relieving stress and pressure on your body.
 Most forms of yoga will be safe for you and your baby, as long as they are not excessively rigorous.
 Some yoga instructors offer special classes for pregnant women.
 Avoid lying flat on your back for extended periods of time and try not to overstretch.

 Dancing can be done in your home or at a gym that offers special classes for pregnant women.
 Avoid a lot of spinning, leaping, and jumping.

-Exercise and Pregnancy: Exercises to Avoid
+Exercises to Avoid During Pregnancy

 Although cross-country skiing is a fairly safe sport for pregnant women, there is a risk of falling.
 Downhill skiing has a greater risk of falling and is not recommended while pregnant.

-Riding a horse can involve a lot of jolts and quick movements, which can really hurt you and your baby.
+Riding a horse can involve a lot of jolts and quick movements, which can hurt you and your baby.
 There is also a risk of falling.

-Don’t wear tight clothes, but do wear a good sports bra that will give you good support.
+Don’t wear tight clothes, but do wear a sports bra that will give you good support.
 Wear shoes that have good support and are not slippery so you won’t fall.
 Also make sure to breathe deeply, and drink plenty of water.
 Avoid jerking motions and lying on your back for extended periods of time.